-DOSGames.com has been online for nearly 20 years as of February 2018!
+DOSGames.com has been online for 20 years as of January 2019!
 To put this into context, this site was founded seven years before Twitter, six years before YouTube, five years before Facebook, and only a couple of months after Google incorporated!

 The purpose for this website is to provide a source to download free (shareware, freeware, public domain, etc) and legal (no warez or abandonware) DOS games.
 There are many sites that provide games, but most include non-DOS games or also include illegally distributed files.

 The website was founded by me, Darren Hewer, in early January 1999.
 I originally started the website because back then, DOS games were becoming increasingly difficult to find.
 There were few other websites focused solely on DOS games.
 So I started one, since I loved playing the games that I grew up playing.
 Back in those days, there was no DOSBox, so sometimes even getting the games running was a chore involving carefully tweaking settings, add-on utilities like VDMSound, or even BOOT DISKS (gasps!).
 (Nowadays unless you want to build your own dedicated DOS PC, you can use our DOSBOX Guide to run most DOS software on your modern computer.)